kragen/derctuo/veskeno-outline.md

 directory /usr/lib/python3.4/encodings, or look at how much space is left on the disk, its execution will not be affected by this file; but if I run CPython 3.4 and type `b'\xce'.decode('mac_greek')`, that file will be loaded and used to map that byte to U+0388.
-It's a resource available upon request, but otherwise unobtrusive.
+It’s a resource available upon request, but otherwise unobtrusive.

 Usually you can add new files to a Unix filesystem or new environment